 Cape Town Summer Internship Program

-During this 8-week summer program that combines internships and site-based learning, students can earn 6 credits (3 POL, 3 BUS) while developing a deeper understanding of the business climate, history and culture of Cape Town, South Africa.
-Located at the tip of the African continent, Cape Town has a vibrant start-up culture with a growing emphasis on social entrepreneurship which affords students opportunities to be matched with NGO's and businesses based upon their professional interests.
-Students will intern about 30 hours.
+During this 8-week summer program that combines internships and site-based learning, students can earn WLU credits while developing a deeper understanding of the business climate, history and culture of Cape Town, South Africa.
+Located at the tip of the African continent, Cape Town has a vibrant start-up culture with a growing emphasis on social entrepreneurship which affords students opportunities to be matched with NGO's, non-profits, and government agencies based upon their professional interests.
+Students will intern about 30 hours per week.

 As part of the course of study, students will participate in a number of activities designed to foster a deeper understanding of South Africa's culture, history, ecology and business environment.
 The marquee event will be an excursion along the south-eastern coast of South Africa with accommodations/safari at a private game reserve.

-This program is ideal for rising juniors and seniors with an interest in healthcare, business, education, arts, or economic policy.
-Cape Town Summer Internship is open to all W&L majors.
+This program is ideal for rising sophomores, juniors, and seniors with interests in many areas (see the course of study below).
+The Cape Town Summer Internship is open to all W&L majors.

 Contemporary South Africa Politics (3 cr.
 POL 200-level course)